River Thames: The active river

 One of the major resources provided by the Thames is the water distributed as drinking water by Thames Water, whose area of responsibility covers the length of the River Thames.
 The Thames Water Ring Main is the main distribution mechanism for water in London, with one major loop linking the Hampton, Walton, Ashford and Kempton Park Water Treatment Works with central London.

 In the past, commercial activities on the Thames included fishing (particularly eel trapping), coppicing willows and osiers which provided wood and baskets, and the operation of watermills for flour and paper production and metal beating.
 These activities have largely disappeared.

 The Thames is popular for a wide variety of riverside housing, including high-rise flats in central London and chalets on the banks and islands upstream.
 Some people live in houseboats, typically around Brentford and Tagg's Island.

 Transport and tourism

 Tidal river

-In London there are many sightseeing tours in tourist boats, past the more famous riverside attractions such as the Houses of Parliament and the Tower of London as well as regular riverboat services co-ordinated by London River Services.
-London city Airport is situated on the Thames, in East London.
+In London there are many sightseeing tours in tourist boats, past riverside attractions such as the Houses of Parliament and the Tower of London.
+There are also regular riverboat services co-ordinated by London River Services.
+London City Airport is situated on the Thames, in East London.
 Previously it was a dock.